dmayou/share_calc/README.md

 * User can enter numbers larger than MAX_INT or MAX_SAFE_INT
 * Calculation results are truncated to 20 characters for display purposes, which might make some displayed results incorrect
 * Overly long inputs will eventually overflow
-* Alternate number formats like 1eNN are not handled by the input algorithms.
-Similarly, results like NaN or Infinity may be reused as input, causing errors.
+* Alternate number formats like 1e&#0177;NN are not handled by the input algorithms.
+Similarly, results like NaN or Infinity may be reused as input, leading to meaningless results.

 ## Future
 There are numerous intriguing avenues to extend this app: